MPI-SWS/pgcd/README.md

 For more details how to compile tf2 with python3 see: https://github.com/ros/geometry2/issues/259 .
-If you want your computer to store permanently your workspace you need to add the listed command into your .bashrc file in "home/user/" directory.
+If you want your computer to store permanently your workspace you need to add the last listed command into your .bashrc file in "home/user/" directory.

 ## RUN Example